frdr-dfdr/frdr_docs/docs/en/advanced.md

-## Adding a repository to the FRDR Discovery Service

 ## For developers
 This documentation is for users who want to develop applications or web sites that use FRDR technology.